patoarvizu/vault-dynamic-configuration-operator/README.md

       volumes:
       - name: tls
         secret:
-          secretName: vdc-webhook
+          secretName: vault-agent-auto-inject-webhook
 ```

-This assumes that there is a `Secret` called `vdc-webhook` that contains the `tls.crt` and `tls.key` files that can be mounted on the container and passed to the webhook.
+This assumes that there is a `Secret` called `vault-agent-auto-inject-webhook` that contains the `tls.crt` and `tls.key` files that can be mounted on the container and passed to the webhook.
 The [`cert-manager`](https://github.com/jetstack/cert-manager/) project makes it really easy to generate certificates as Kubernetes `Secret`s to be used for cases like this.

 ### Configuring the webhook